 Twice a year, Hokkaido "blow" their coat, meaning their thick, dense undercoat sheds heavily for a few weeks.
 During this time, you'll want to give them a bath and make sure to brush them frequently to remove the excess fur.
 In between the twice-yearly extreme shedding periods, the Hokkaido sheds at a normal, regular rate you'd expect from most dogs.

-Hokkaido crave lots of attention from their humans.
-If they aren't getting enough mental stimulation, they could suffer from pica, which is the improper snacking on non-food objects like rocks, or psychogenic polydipsia, which is the excessive drinking of water.
+Hokkaido can also suffer from pica, which is the improper snacking on non-food objects like rocks, or psychogenic polydipsia, which is the excessive drinking of water.
 As with all breeds, monitor their toys and anything else they might be chewing on for small pieces that could be hazardous if ingested.

-Over time, they adapted to the freezing cold climates and rough landscape, resulting in their signature double coat, large paws, and muscular build.
-Hokkaido dogs were crucial in the Ainu people's survival as the dogs helped them hunt bears, deer, and other large game.
+Over time, the Ainu peoples were pushed back north to the island of Hokkaido, where their dogs were isolated from the rest of the ones that developed into the other five Japanese breeds.
+The dogs adapted to the freezing cold climates and rough landscape, resulting in their signature double coat, large paws, and muscular build.
+Hokkaido dogs were crucial in the Ainu people's survival, as the dogs helped them hunt bears, deer, and other large game.

 Outside of Japan, Hokkaido are extremely rare.
 "Hokkaido are an endangered breed close to extinction in their own country," Tompkins says.
 "They are a very unique ancient breed that is in desperate need of preservation."